Terms of Service

 10. Force Majeure

 10.1 The Contractor is not liable for any failure or delay in performing their obligations where that failure or delay results from any cause that is beyond their reasonable control.
-Causes that include but are not limited to, power failure, internet service provider failure, industrial action, civil unrest, fire, explosion, flood, storms, earthquakes, subsidence, acts of terrorism, acts of war, and governmental action.
-Epidemic or other natural disasters, or any other extraordinary or difficult circumstance that is beyond their control.
+Causes that include but are not limited to power failure, internet service provider failure, industrial action, civil unrest, fire, explosion, flood, storms, earthquakes, subsidence, acts of terrorism, acts of war, and governmental action.
+Epidemic or other natural disasters, or any other extraordinary or difficult circumstance beyond their control.